Motorcycle Engine Build

 text and pictures by Mark Trotta

-So you're thinking of tearing down the old bike engine and freshening it up a bit?
+So you're thinking of tearing down the old bike's engine and freshening it up a bit?
 Three things are for certain; it's not going to be cheap, it's not going to happen quickly, and they'll be surprises.

 There's a lot to consider before starting a complete engine build.
 And of course, things go much smoother when you plan them out and have the right tools for the job.
+And before any rebuilding is actually done, there's disassembly, cleaning, inspection, and assessing what is reusable.

 Before Disassembly

-Run a few tests before dismantling the motor.
-If you can kick the motor over, check for spark and compression.
 If your new bike project is non-running, hopefully you only paid scrap prices, because there's a fair chance the engine is scrap.

 A motorcycle engine build can be broken down into sub-categories.
 These include top end, bottom end, transmission, clutch, carb/gas, oil pump, and electrics (distributor, generator).
-Remember that each and every step, large or small, is as important as the others.

 Engine Disassembly